dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

     # use integer variables for start times
     # keep track of both start times and end times of jobs
     start_times = model.integer(num_jobs, release_times, max_start_times)
+    # durations is a numpy array of values equal to the processing times minus 1
     durations = model.constant(durations)
     end_times = start_times + durations